 There are currently no borrower or pandemic-related benefits offered to borrowers of MEFA Education Loans.
 Borrowers experiencing financial hardship are permitted to apply for a modified payment plan which permits such borrowers to make interest only payments or reduced monthly payment amounts, depending upon the plan.
 The total maximum period for a borrower using a modified payment plan is 48 months.
 Participation in a modified payment plan does not extend the original payment term of the MEFA Education Loan and the MEFA Education Loan is re-amortized at the end of the modified payment term.
 Forbearance periods may be granted while a borrower is on active-duty military service, for administrative purposes, during a pandemic or a bankruptcy proceeding and upon a death notification.
-See the caption "INVESTMENT CONSIDERATIONS-The COVID-19 Pandemic Could Adversely Affect the Value of the Series 2022 Bonds or Borrowers' Ability to Repay their MEFA Education Loans" herein.
+See the caption "INVESTMENT CONSIDERATIONS- Certain MEFA Education Loans May be Forgiven Upon the Death or Permanent Disability of the Borrower" and "-An Outbreak Similar to the COVID-19 Pandemic Could Adversely Affect the Value of the Series 2023 Bonds or Borrowers' Ability to Repay their MEFA Education Loans" herein.

-It is the Authority's standard practice to treat a MEFA Education Loan as Defaulted for the purposes of the Issue M Resolution and its other bond programs when such loan becomes over 180 days past due.
+It is the Authority's standard practice to treat a MEFA Education Loan as Defaulted for the purposes of the Issue L Resolution and its other bond programs when such loan becomes over 180 days past due.
 However, in certain limited circumstances, the Authority will not treat a MEFA Education Loan as Defaulted if the Authority has reason to believe through communications with the borrower that the delinquency is due to temporary circumstances and that the delinquency is likely to be cured.
 It is also the Authority's practice, in certain circumstances, not to treat a MEFA Education Loan as Defaulted while a bankruptcy proceeding involving the borrower is pending.
 However, because MEFA Loans generally are non-dischargeable in bankruptcy, payments on MEFA Education Loans of some borrowers in bankruptcy proceedings are kept current, and in such cases, it is the Authority's practice not to treat such MEFA Education Loans as Defaulted or delinquent.
 When a MEFA Education Loan becomes Defaulted it is the Authority's standard practice to refer the default to a collection agent or an attorney.
 The Authority retains continuous oversight and responsibility for enforcement and settlement decisions related to defaulted and bankrupt accounts.

 A MEFA Education Loan may be forgiven upon the death or permanent disability of the student borrower.
 The death or permanent disability of a co-borrower will remove the co-borrower from the MEFA Loan but does not relieve the student borrower's obligation to repay the MEFA Education Loan.
-See the captions "THE AUTHORITY," "ESTIMATED SOURCES AND USES OF FUNDS," "SECURITY FOR THE ISSUE M BONDS AND SOURCES OF PAYMENT," "INVESTMENT CONSIDERATIONS-Composition and Characteristics of Issue M Loan Portfolio May Change" and "-Competition May Reduce Demand for or Increase Prepayments on Issue M Loans," "THE MEFA FINANCING PROGRAM-Fixed Rate MEFA Loan Terms" and "-Participating Institutions" herein and "APPENDIX C-SUMMARY OF CERTAIN PROVISIONS OF THE ISSUE M RESOLUTION-Covenants as to the Education Loans" hereto.
+See the captions "THE AUTHORITY," "ESTIMATED SOURCES AND USES OF FUNDS," "SECURITY FOR THE ISSUE L BONDS AND SOURCES OF PAYMENT," "INVESTMENT CONSIDERATIONS-Composition and Characteristics of Issue L Loan Portfolio May Change" and "-Competition May Reduce Demand for or Increase Prepayments on Issue L Loans," "THE MEFA FINANCING PROGRAM-Fixed Rate MEFA Loan Terms" and "-Participating Institutions" herein and "APPENDIX C-SUMMARY OF CERTAIN PROVISIONS OF THE ISSUE L RESOLUTION-Covenants as to the Education Loans" hereto.